hhodzhov/Command_Interpreter/README.md

            [<type>] <value>
 (please see the example at the end).

-# The "set" command has the following syntax:
-           set <variable> <type> <value>

-The command creates a value of the given type and stores it in the given variable.

-The output of the command is the string "Ok".

 # The "calc" command has the following syntax:
            calc <variable1> <variable2> <operation> <variable3>